29988122/Fate-Grand-Order_Lua/README.md

 You can still use the ```Media Projection``` and ```Android Accessibility``` methods to run FGO automation script **without installing daemon**.
 Adjust them in the settings section inside Ankulua.

-Not really recommended, as you'll *probably* need to refer to [here](http://ankulua.boards.net/board/1/general-discussion) for troubleshooting - we're not able to debug it most of the time, since the issue scale's out of our hand.
+Not really recommended, as you'll *probably* need to refer to [here](http://ankulua.boards.net/board/1/general-discussion) for troubleshooting - we're not able to debug it most of the time, since the scope of the issue is out of our hand.
 The alternative methods's not really matured yet, unfortunately :(

 ## Usage:
 Please choose the corresponding lua file in AnkuLua according to your: